 Damage to the crankshaft vibration damper or failure of the crankshaft vibration damper can increase torsional vibrations.
 This can result in damage to the crankshaft and to other engine components.
-A deteriorating damper can cause excessive gear train noise at variable points in the speed range.
+A damper that is damaged can cause excessive gear train noise at variable points in the speed range.